Aditya-Kush/TR-104-DAILY-DIARY/README.md

 # TR-104 Daily Diary - Data Science Training

 Welcome to my daily diary for the **TR-104 Data Science Training** program.
-This repository documents my day-to-day learning, progress, and hands-on exercises during the course.
+This repository documents my day-to-day learning, progress and hands-on exercises during the course.

 ## 📘 About This Diary

 This diary serves as a structured log of my journey through the Data Science training program, covering both theoretical concepts and practical implementations.
-It includes notes, key takeaways, challenges, and solutions from each day.
+It includes notes, key takeaways, challenges and solutions from each day.

 ## 📅 Structure